 The Brunel team also presents frequently at pension committees, investment sub-groups, employer forums and dedicated responsible investment training events.
-Taken together with Brunel Investor opportunities to respond to questions and listen to clients' areas of concern.
+Taken together with Brunel Investor Days, these provide a great many opportunities to respond to questions and listen to clients' areas of concern.